Rasika-Deodhar/100-days-of-code/log2.md

 - JSX to JavaScript and Back

 **Thoughts:** Learned how to style in react, difference between class and className, switching between Javascript and JSX code.

+### Day 3: May 05, 2022

+**Today's Progress**: React JS Course from [FreeCodeCamp](https://www.freecodecamp.org/)

+- Inline Styles with the Style Property
+- Todo App - Phase 2

+**Thoughts:** With a super busy day I covered limited topics but finely.
+Understood styles and how they are used in components.

+### Day 4: May 06, 2022

+**Today's Progress**: React JS Course from [FreeCodeCamp](https://www.freecodecamp.org/)

+- Props Part 1 - Understanding the Concept
+- Props Part 2 - Reusable Components
+- Props in React
+- Props and Styling Practice

+**Thoughts:** Learned about props in React.
+How to pass them, and access them using object and element format.
+Learned how its used to render in JSX.
+Applied style in JSX according to the existence of a certain object peoperty.